 Children's responses to additional support can provide further information to support the assessment and identification of their needs.
 For children whose progress remains of concern following support at Waves One and Two, the inclusion team carries out additional assessments.
-We use a range of assessments including progress data, observations, standardised tests, assessment of the child's response to extra support, and the views of both parents or carers and the child.
+We use a range of assessments including progress data, observations, assessments and screeners, standardised tests, assessment of the child's response to extra support, and the views of both parents or carers and the child.
 These assessments may be sufficient to identify that a child has SEND and the nature of the SEND e.g. dyslexic tendencies.
-Referral to an outside agency is made, where appropriate, in order to obtain further advice on the nature of a child's needs - this would be the case if a parent is seeking a medical diagnosis such as autism.
+Referral to an outside agency is made, where appropriate, in order to obtain further advice on the nature of a child's needs.
 Parents may also contact their GP if concerned about their child's mental health, wellbeing or development.
 Children identified as having SEND are placed at SEND Support and added to our SEND Register.